CYHSM/allocentric-scene-perception/README.md

  - noglobal_COLOR: Uses the scene without the global reference frame.
  - all_COLOR: Uses snapshots from both the global and local reference frame.

 COLOR can be one of `['mix', 'green', 'white']`.
 For example, a valid dataset option would be `asp_surround_mix_ref`.
 Note that the snapshots are sampled randomly surrounding the center of the environment, therefore you can not assume that the snapshots are evenly distributed around the environment.

+Note that the below pre-rendered images have an error in the ref column, so 'ref' refers to no reference and 'noref' to images with a global reference frame.

 ## Dataset download